-The Model 3301B has been optimized to facilitate extremely sensitive readings.
-For best performance all internal attenuation should be OFF.
+The Model 3301B is optimized to facilitate extremely sensitive readings.
+For best performance, all internal attenuation should be off.
 The gain switch should be placed in the low gain setting.
-The noise limiting factor on the 3301B is the high front end impedance presented to the FET.
+The noise limiting factor on the Model 3301B is the high front end impedance presented to the FET.
 So when the gain stage output is increased with the gain switch, the noise is also amplified and actually increased slightly due to additional noise added in the gain state.
-The high gain setting is primarily intended to provide additional signal strength for receivers which require it.
+The high gain setting is primarily intended to provide additional signal strength for receivers that require it

 A set of minimum discernible signal graphs is included in this manual.
-These graphs represent the smallest signal which can be detected with the 3301B.
+These graphs represent the smallest signal which can be detected with the Model 3301B.
 The data plotted are the noise output of the unit.
-Hence, this forms the noise measurement for a signal plus noise to noise ratio of 3 dB.
+As a result, this forms the noise measurement for a signal plus noise-to-noise ratio of 3 dB.
 Several typical bandwidths are presented.
-To calculate the expected sensitivity at some other bandwidth a 10\log relation should be used.
+To calculate the expected sensitivity at some other bandwidth, a 10log relation should be used.